UiL-OTS-labs/jspsych-cam-rec/README.md

 Baby observation experiment development

 # Goals
-The ManyBabiesOnline project aims to bring baby behavior observation (and scoring) to the web.
+This project aims to bring baby behavior observation (and scoring) to the web.
 This project contains several folders and many files:

 - Folder 'jspsych' contains a [jsPsych](https://www.jspsych.org) web experiment.